platformsh/platformsh-docs/docs/src/integrations/source/gitlab.md

    In the Triggers section choose Push events, Tag push events and Merge Request events.
    Click on Add webhook.

 You can now start pushing code, creating new branches or opening merge requests directly on your GitLab repository.
-You will see environments get automatically created and updated on the Platform.sh side.
+You see environments get automatically created and updated on the Platform.sh side.

 ### 4. Validate the integration